-- (a) Personal data may be transferred to, and stored at, a destination outside the UK, the European Economic Area ("EEA") and Guernsey.
-It may also be stored and processed by staff operating outside of the UK, the EEA and Guernsey, who work for Rothschild & Co's Associates or Rothschild & Co's suppliers. - (b) Where Rothschild & Co transfers personal data outside the EEA and Guernsey, Rothschild & Co will ensure that it is protected in a manner that is consistent with how personal data will be protected by Rothschild & Co in the UK, the EEA and Guernsey.
-This may be achieved in one of the following ways: - the country that Rothschild & Co sends the data to might be approved by the European Commission or a relevant data protection authority; or - the recipient might have signed a contract based on "model contractual clauses" approved by the European Commission or a relevant data protection authority, obliging them to protect the personal data that they receive; or - where the recipient is located in the US, it might be a certified member of the EU-US Privacy Shield scheme. - (c) In other circumstances the law may permit Rothschild & Co to otherwise transfer personal data outside the UK, the EEA and Guernsey.
-In all cases, however, Rothschild & Co will ensure that any transfer of personal data is compliant with Applicable Data Protection Laws. - (d) You can obtain further details of the protection given to your personal data when it is transferred outside the the UK, EEA and Guernsey (including a copy of the standard data protection clauses which Rothschild & Co has entered into with recipients of your personal data) by contacting Rothschild & Co in accordance with the "Contacting Rothschild & Co" section below.
+- (a) Personal data may be transferred to, and stored at, a destination outside the UK and the European Economic Area ("EEA").
+It may also be stored and processed by staff operating outside of the UK, the EEA, who work for Rothschild & Co's Associates or Rothschild & Co's suppliers. - (b) Where Rothschild & Co transfers personal data outside the UK and the EEA, Rothschild & Co will ensure that it is protected in a manner that is consistent with how personal data will be protected by Rothschild & Co in the UK and the EEA.
+This may be achieved in one of the following ways: - the country that Rothschild & Co sends the data to might be approved by the European Commission or by a relevant data protection authority; or - the recipient might have signed a contract based on "model contractual clauses" approved by the European Commission, obliging them to protect the personal data that they receive. - (c) In other circumstances the law may permit Rothschild & Co to otherwise transfer personal data outside the UK and the EEA.
+In all cases, however, Rothschild & Co will ensure that any transfer of personal data is compliant with Applicable Data Protection Laws. - (d) You can obtain further details of the protection given to your personal data when it is transferred outside the UK and the EEA (including a copy of the standard data protection clauses which Rothschild & Co has entered into with recipients of your personal data) by contacting Rothschild & Co in accordance with the "Contacting Rothschild & Co" section below.